EmuKit/emukit/doc/emukit_structure.rst

 update the model but a model may implement any number of other interfaces such as ``IDifferentiable`` which indicates a model has prediction derivatives available.

+Candidate Point Calculator
+__________________________
+This class decides which point to evaluate next.
+The simplest implementation, ``Sequential``, collects one point at a time by finding where the acquisition is a maximum by applying the acquisition optimizer to the acquisition function.
+More complex implementations will enable batches of points to be collected so that the user function can be evaluated in parallel.

 Acquisition
 ___________
-The acquisition function is a data collection policy that aims to maximise amount of information collected about some latent property of the system of interest.
+The acquisition is a heuristic quantification of how valuable collecting a future point might be.
+It is used by the candidate point calculator to decide which point(s) to collect next.

 Acquisition Optimizer
 _____________________
 The ``AcquisitionOptimizer`` optimizes the acquisition function to find the point at which the acquisition is a maximum.
 This will use the acquisition function gradients if they are available.
 If gradients of the acquisition function are not available it will either estimate them numerically or use a gradient free optimizer.

-Candidate Point Calculator
-__________________________
-This class decides which point to evaluate next.
-The simplest implementation, ``Sequential``, collects one point at a time by finding where the acquisition is a maximum by applying the acquisition optimizer to the acquisition function.
-More complex implementations will enable batches of points to be collected so that the user function can be evaluated in parallel.

 User Function
 _____________